 Frequently asked questions

-Yes, you can replace the fresh beans in this recipe with canned beans or beans from a jar.
+Yes, you can replace the fresh beans in this recipe with canned green beans or beans from a jar.
 Since they are usually cooked already there is no need to precook them before frying.
 Drain the water from the jar or can and add them to the fried garlic and onion mix.
 Bear in mind the frying time will now be lower, otherwise they will become too soft.
 Just make sure they are warm and completely coated with garlic, onion and olive oil mix.

 Can you make this dish with frozen flat beans?

 Yes, but you need to check the instructions of the cooking time on the packet.
 They will most likely be pre-cooked, but most probably not enough.
 So follow the instructions first and then the rest of this recipe

 As a side dish, the taste of Romano beans or Italian green beans goes very well with a wide variety of other ingredients and dishes.
 It compliments well either fish or various other types of meat dishes.
 This side dish pairs really well with these recipes: